glotzerlab/signac-docs/docs/source/recipes.rst

 Initializing state points with replica indices
 ==============================================

 We often require multiple jobs with the same state point to collect enough information to make statistical inferences about the data.
-Instead of creating multiple projects to handle this, we can simply add a **replica_index** to the state point.
+Instead of creating multiple projects to handle this, we can add a **replica_index** to the state point.
 For example, we can use the following code to generate 3 copies of each state point in a workspace:

 .. code-block:: python